Palmer house B&B Charleston HEADER

 The Battery: Charleston’s Millionaire Mile

 When we visited the USA for the first time, we ended our trip with a week in the Deep South, split between two very different American cities: Charleston & New Orleans.
-Ridiculously pretty Charleston, is home of the prettiest neighbourhoods in the United States.
+Ridiculously charming Charleston, is home to the prettiest neighbourhoods in the United States.
 Three days later we found ourselves in the vibrant, noisy streets of New Orleans.
-Both cities were characteristically Southern, yet I’d say that they’d be just about as different as two major southern cities could be.
+Both cities were characteristically Southern, yet Iā€™d say that theyā€™d be just about as different as two major southern cities could be.
+The Battery is one of Charleston’s most stunning neighbourhoods, with an eye-popping collection of candy-coloured mansions along the waterfront.

-Wealthy, beautiful, and not just a little bit snobby, Charleston was once Queen Bee of the South – and to many, it still is.
+Wealthy, beautiful, and a little bit snobby, it’s easy to see why Charleston was considered the Queen Bee of the South ā€“ and to many, it still is.
 We spent one afternoon in Charleston wandering around the Battery neighbourhood, admiring the pastel-hued mansions competing with every other house on the street to be the biggest, the grandest and the most beautiful.

 Pink Yellow Mansions in the battery charleston